tarwn/lessthandot-hugo/blogs/content/posts/2010-12-23-2010-a-year-in-stats-browsers-smartphone.md

 <img src="/wp-content/uploads/blogs/WebDev/Windows.png" alt="" title="" width="591" height="286" />

 Windows 7 has been the most used version of windows for the past two month on this site.
 XP is still going strong..especially in corporations.
-Vista&#8217;s share dropped in half.
+Vista's share dropped in half.

 Below are the numbers that were used to generate the chart.